AI deboards unruly passenger for causing 'physical harm' to crew onboard Delhi-London flight | Business

 Sources at the Directorate General of Civil Aviation (DGCA) said the flight took off from the national capital at around 6.35 am and a brawl happened between the passenger and two crew members onboard.

-Then, the plane made a turn back to Delhi and landed at around 9.40 am, they added.
-Sources said the flight had around 225 passengers.
+Then, the plane made a turn back to Delhi and landed at around 9.40 am, the DGCA sources said.

 In recent times, there have been various incidents of unruly passengers onboard domestic and international flights.